autocontracts/lightstreams/white-paper.md

 ### Inability to Direct Market

-Acting as intermediaries, online bookstores control the ownership, custody and storage of customer information and sales data.
+As intermediaries, online bookstores control the ownership, custody and storage of customer information and sales data.
 Only a small subset of this data is shared with the authors and publishers, which hampers their ability to track sales and gain insights into their reader's behaviour and interests.

-The lack of customer contact information also means that authors are unable to communicate directly with their fan base for feedback, make announcements and release early drafts of their works to interested readers.
+The lack of customer contact information also means that authors are unable to communicate directly with their fan base for feedback, make announcements and to easily release early drafts and rough cuts.

 This lack of customer and sales information ultimately creates a missed marketing opportunity for authors and publishers to generate new sales.

 ### Fake Reviews that Impact Sales

-Most online bookstores provide book review sections that are open to anyone for posting comments and reviews.
+Most online bookstores provide book review sections that are open to anyone to post comments.
 There have been known cases where individuals that have not purchased or read the material have written reviews.
 In fact, there are third party services that can be hired with teams of writers who can write positive endorsements about certain books in order to progress them further up best selling lists.
 In some cause it has been known that authors themselves have written favourably about their own books and negative of others in order to create an unfair advantage.

 - In 2016, Orlando Figes, a respected history professor at Birkbeck, University of London was discovered to have posted fake reviews on Amazon lavishing high praise on his own book whilst describing other books as 'awful'.
 [5]